aframevr/aframe-site/src/_posts/aframe-v0.3.0.md

 [webvr1.0]: https://w3c.github.io/webvr/

-A-Frame **v0.3.0** has dropped! *What is virtual reality without our legs nor our hands?* With support for the **[new WebVR 1.0 API][webvr1.0]**, we aim higher towards state of the art VR.
+A-Frame **v0.3.0** has dropped!
+With support for the **[new WebVR 1.0 API][webvr1.0]**, we aim higher towards state of the art VR.
 With room-scale tracking, we can walk in a web page, and with tracked controller support, we can reach out into the world.

 <!-- more -->